 Definition of Hyperthermia/Heat Stroke: An elevation is your dog’s body temperature, generally above 103° or higher.
 Normal body temperature for a dog generally ranges from approximately 100.4° and 102.5°.
-Heat stroke can occur when all the heat-dissipating mechanisms of the body are unable to control the body’s temperature which can result in multiple organ dysfunction and/or failure.
-Picture your dog’s body like an oven… Even if you get the external body cooled down, if they have been internally too hot for too long, the damage may have already been done to their vital organs.
-It is imperative that you prevent this if at all possible and if it does occur, that you act quickly!
+Heatstroke can occur when all the heat-dissipating mechanisms of the body cannot control the body’s temperature, which can result in multiple organ dysfunction and/or failure.
+Picture your dog’s body like an oven.
+Even if you get the external body cooled down, if they have been internally too hot for too long, the damage may have already been done to their vital organs.
+It is imperative that you prevent this if at all possible and, if it does occur, that you act quickly!

-Dr Foster’s and Smith explains it very simply: “Dogs do not perspire the way humans do; in fact, the only sweat glands that they have are on the pads of their feet.
+Dr. Foster and Smith explain it very simply: “Dogs do not perspire the way humans do; in fact, the only sweat glands that they have are on the pads of their feet.
 Dogs pant to cool themselves and also use a temperature exchange called convection to cool their skin.
-Both panting and convection cool the body by exchanging the warm body temperatures for the cooler air outside.
-If the surrounding air is not considerably cooler than the animals’ body temperature – as in the case of a hot, stuffy automobile – the cooling system will not work and heatstroke can occur.”
+Both panting and convection cooling the body by exchanging the warm body temperatures for the cooler air outside.
+If the surrounding air is not considerably cooler than the animals’ body temperature – as in the case of a hot, stuffy automobile – the cooling system will not work, and heatstroke can occur.”

 So what do you watch for?

 *Bright red tongue/gums